SamuelGuilluy/my_web_site_guilluy/content/home/experience.md

     date_start: '2017-07-01'
     date_end: '2017-06-01'
     description: |2-
-      * développement du site web HTML CSS
+      * Contribution to the development of a web site in HTML CSS
-      * développement d'une application web : Javascript, AngularJS
+      * Contribution to the development of a web app in Javascript, AngularJS

 design: